 Products Available from Professional Parenting Canada

-A compilation of ideas from real parents in one neat little book.
-Edited by a Certified Canadian Parenting Educator
+A compilation of ideas from real attachment parents in one neat little book.
+Each tip is respectful, kind and non-punitive.

 Proceeds will be donated to support non-profit attachment parenting organizations.

 Attachment Parenting Tips is an easy-to-use reference book of ideas to solve every common parenting problem that arises while raising children from 0 - 13 years of age and beyond.

 Written by a certified parent educator and mother of five grown attachment-parented children, this book is bursting with over 3,000 practical tips tested by real parents.